keithbsmiley-other/emilysite/_posts/2021-5-27-manifesting-muscle.md

 > You probably haven’t realized it, but as you acquire an ability — for example, the ability to read—you have actually created a system in the brain that does not exist, that’s not in place, in the non-reader.
 It [the ability; the brain system that controls the ability] actually evolves in you as it has been acquired through experience or learning.”[^17]

+I'll say it again for the people in the back.

 The brain and body evolve and learn together.

 Furthermore, this proves that the brain is literally designed to be pushed and challenged.
 It is literally made to be constantly learning.
-It *needs* to be constantly learning.
+It *needs* to be constantly learning in order to maintain strength and fight off cognitive decline.

 As a child, you *are* constantly learning.
-At first, you are learning to walk, talk, regulate emotions, and just generally be human being.
+At first, you are learning to walk, talk, regulate emotions, and just generally be a human being.
 Then, if you’re lucky, you go to school for the better half of two decades.

 As adulthood is reach, and settled into, the learning, generally, slows.
 Things that were once new and fresh can now run on autopilot.
 You are generally just using the same abilities you’ve now known for three to four decades.
 Dr. Merzenich believes this is the cause for cognitive decline.[^18]